Science and Technology Studies (Ph.D.)

-National Capital Region Campus
+Campuses: Virginia Tech Blacksburg Campus, National Capital Region Campus

-Some Online Courses
+Instructions: Residential/On Campus, Some Online Courses

-We analyze how society affects the development and implementation of scientific, technological, and medical knowledges and practices and how scientific, technological, and medical pursuits affect society.
+- We analyze how society affects the development and implementation of scientific, technological, and medical knowledges and practices and how these pursuits affect society.

 - All classes are taught in small seminars and offer personal interaction with faculty and peers.

 Graduate students in STS come from a wide range of backgrounds including the natural and physical sciences, engineering, numerous professional disciplines, liberal arts and humanities, history, anthropology, sociology, political science, and philosophy.
 Graduates emerge with an ability to identify and examine the conceptual, social, cultural, historical, and policy dimensions of science and technology.

 Courses leading to a PhD in STS are available at two sites, Virginia Tech's main campus in Blacksburg and the National Capital Region (NCR) in the greater D.C. metro area.

 The STS department has a limited number of graduate assistantships and fellowships available for students applying for full time study on the Blacksburg Campus.
 Entering students can apply for such funding as part of their admissions application.
 No separate application required.

 - Spring: January 1

 - Summer II: Jun 1